CollinAlpert/SponsorLinkAnalyzer/README.md

-# MoqPrivacyAnalyzer
+# SponsorLinkAnalyzer
-This [NuGet package](https://www.nuget.org/packages/MoqPrivacyAnalyzer) contains an analyzer which makes the build fail when Moq v4.20 or above is installed.
+This [NuGet package](https://www.nuget.org/packages/SponsorLinkAnalyzer) contains an analyzer which makes the build fail when a dependency on SponsorLink is detected.